braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 Tealium is a universal data hub that enables you to connect mobile, web, and alternative data to other third-party sources.

-Tealium’s connection to Braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real time.
+Tealium’s connection to Braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real-time.

 # Pre-Requisites